GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-14.md

-- If the pom.xml of your library specifies a version range instead of a single version for any particular dependency, builds at different points in time can get different versions of that dependency (as your dependency releases new versions), which could break your library unexpectedly.
+- If the pom.xml of your library specifies a version range instead of a single version for any particular dependency, builds at different points in time can see different versions of that dependency (as your dependency releases new versions), which can break your library unexpectedly.
   - Version ranges can even pull in incomplete releases that break your library's build (example: https://github.com/GoogleCloudPlatform/appengine-gcs-client/issues/71).